InfoTortuga: The Complete Guide to Turtle Care

 Invasive Exotic Turtles: Current European and Spanish Regulations

-Current European and Spanish legislation strictly prohibits the acquisition, purchase, and sale of invasive exotic species, including Trachemys scripta and its subspecies such as the Red-Eared Slider, Yellow-Eared Turtle and the Painted Turtle (Chrysemys picta).
-These regulations aim to protect local ecosystems and prevent potential negative impacts on biodiversity, highlighting the importance of conserving and preserving native species.
-For more information, visit MITECO.
+Current European and Spanish legislation strictly prohibits the acquisition, purchase, and sale of invasive exotic species, including the Trachemys scripta and its subspecies such as the Red-eared Slider, yellow-eared turtle and the Painted Turtle (Chrysemys picta).
+These regulations seek to protect local ecosystems and prevent potential negative impacts on biodiversity, highlighting the importance of conserving and preserving native species.
+For more information consult the MITECO.